 Scientists predict that global deaths from lung malignancies among women will increase by 43% from 2015 to 2030.
 It is also assumed that the mortality rate from breast cancer, the age-standardized to decrease by 9%.

-"Although we have made great strides in reducing mortality from breast cancer in the world, the death rate from lung cancer among the fairer sex continues to grow, - the scientists - If we do not take measures that reduce smoking in this population, the number of deaths caused by malignant tumors of the lung, will increase. "
+"Although we have made great strides in reducing mortality from breast cancer in the world of lung cancer deaths among the fairer sex continues to grow, - the scientists - If we do not take measures that reduce smoking in this population, the number of deaths caused by malignant tumors of the lung, will increase. "

 According to forecasts, the number of deaths from lung cancer among women increased from 11.2 in 2015 to 16 in 2030, the highest death rates are predicted in Europe and Oceania, and the lowest - in America and Asia.
 Only in Oceania is projected to decrease mortality from malignant tumors of the lung, from 17.8 in 2015 to 17.6 in 2030.